Last Updated on

 Scariest asset: Monstrous size and razor-sharp teeth.

-Hair-raising details: “Balawis” is a Tagalog word for rebel.
+Hair-raising details: “Balawis” is a Tagalog word for a rebel.
 But this terrifying 90’s monster was far scarier than any ill-conscience Abu-Sayyaf.
 Thanks to bored humans who disturbed its habitat, Balawis started a bloody killing spree.
 As it lurked in the dark, this super-sized reptile gets to choose its next victim.
 How it viciously rips the human body apart can make even the toughest guy tremble.
-Add to that an almost-realistic special effects and Balawis can easily be your worst nightmare.
+Add to that the almost-realistic special effects and Balawis can easily be your worst nightmare.

-As seen on: “Impaktita” (1989) starring Gloria Romero, Jean Garcia, Richard Gomez and Aga Mulach.
+As seen on: “Impaktita” (1989) starring Gloria Romero, Jean Garcia, Richard Gomez, and Aga Mulach.

-Scariest asset: Creepy face, bat-like wings, ability to slice body in half, ultra-sharp teeth and long killer nails.
+Scariest asset: Creepy face, bat-like wings, ability to slice the body in half, ultra-sharp teeth and long killer nails.

 Hair-raising details: Gloria Romero and Jean Garcia were a mother-daughter tandem in this 1989 hit.
 But not in a cheesy kind of way.
 Cruelty runs in their blood and they can easily transform into an ugly, blood-sucking manananggal once provoked.
-Impaktita proved once and for all that great story line can always turn simple prosthetic into a memorable horror icon.
+Impaktita proved once and for all that great storyline can always turn simple prosthetic into a memorable horror icon.
 [Image source: http://todosabongga.blogspot.com]

-6. The Killer “Pridyider”
+6. The Killer “Pridyider.”

-As seen on: Shake, Rattle, and Roll – “Pridyider” Episode (1984) starring Janice de Belen, Charito Solis and William Martinez.
+As seen on: Shake, Rattle, and Roll – “Pridyider” Episode (1984) starring Janice de Belen, Charito Solis, and William Martinez.